$10 toilet paper? Coronavirus gouging complaints surge in US - KVIA

 Beyond AP’s state count, individual cities are carrying out efforts to prevent exploitation.
 New York City alone has received more than 1,000 complaints, issued 550 violations and imposed $275,000 in fines for price gouging — including one case in which a store was accused of selling bottles of Purell at $79 each.
 Among the items the city is preventing stores from jacking up the prices on: aloe vera and rubbing alcohol, the ingredients that can be combined to make hand sanitizer.

-Some states refused to share how many reports they’ve received and several rural states said they had none.
+Three states, including California, refused to share how many reports they’ve received, and several rural states said they had none.
 Those that did are still checking out many of the claims.
 While some have gone to court against sellers, others have determined cases didn’t meet their legal standard for price gouging, which generally involves an increase of more than 10%.

 Many states said they try to resolve reports not by pursuing fines or criminal charges but by confronting the retailer, which typically apologizes and lowers the price.